 Advice from the environment

 In addition to the importance of good ecological water quality, other interests also play a role in the Lauwersmeer area.
 For example, we want people to be able to live, work, and recreate there.
-That is why various authorities work together in the Lauwersmeer Steering Group.
+That is why various authorities are working together in the Lauwersmeer Steering Group.
 The Noorderzijlvest Water Authority is also a member of this steering group, which discusses the various interests in the area.
 We receive advice from representatives of nature organizations, farmers, land managers, entrepreneurs, and residents.
 Together, we are working on plans for the future of the Lauwersmeer area.

 Video Collaboration